Last update: 2018-06-24

 I have a question for you: what’s a good web developer’s main goal?

 The answer seems easy.
-A web developer have to produce working code.
+A web developer have to produce code which work.
 It will make your boss happy and everything is fine.
 You can be proud of your salary at the end of the month.

 Not that fast!
 I have a bad new.
-Making your code working is the minimum a web developer should do.
-For a good web developer, the minimum is not enough.
+Making your code working is just the top of the iceberg.
+For a good web developer, this is not enough.
 If you want to be appreciated by your boss or by your clients (and becoming rich and famous) you need more.
 You need to create business value.

 - First, You should be able to solve technical problems with your skills (develop new functionalities, fix bugs).

 - Third, you need to think beyond the code.
 With experience you will be able to spot bad culture in a company or you will see some possible organizational improvements.

 Don’t be shy.
 Search for solutions and help your company (or clients).
 You don’t need to solve problems only in your code.
-If you can give precious advises on basically anything, your value will grow and grow.
+If you can give precious advise on basically anything, your value will grow and grow.
 Remember: you will spend most of your time solving problem.
 This is a very valuable skill you can use in many situation.

 This is what I mean by implication: it’s your ability to bring more.
 When people ask you to do something, do more.
 Even if it’s only a tiny little more.
 Bring as much as you can on the table depending on your experience and capacities.

 Coding is meant to create functionalities which work, for sure.
 It means as well communicate to other developers what the code is doing.